 Our purpose

-This purpose statement defines the role of the City as an organisation in delivering outcomes for the community but also ensures staff understand their role in delivering those outcomes.
+This purpose statement defines the role of the City as an organisation in delivering outcomes for the community.

 Our values